Albadylic/pokemon-data/README.md

 - Next we start to see appearances of a few rock, ground, and water types with steel and bug appearing again

 We have a few outliers to the set of types we've seen already as we get further down.
 Examining these will be interesting.
 Looking at the graph, I can see that these outliers sit in two possible sets:
-- Having a defence value higher than 125
+- Pokemon with a defence value higher than 125
 - Top 25 Pokemon by defence

 So let's examine these.